Panning (food): Method

 Panning usually takes place in a large pan or drum that resembles a cement mixer.
 Inside, grooves line the walls.

 During panning, a small item such as a raisin, nut or piece of chocolate is added to the pan with a liquid or powder.
 By spinning the pan, the liquids and powders coat the nucleus, either in multiple layers or in a continuous accumulation.
 As this coating dries or sets, the panned objects jostle together, creating a buffed surface.
 At the end of the process, a final coating to seal or facilitate polishing is sometimes added to the pan.

 Types

 Panning can be divided into four main types.
 Sometimes, more than one technique is applied to make a single panned product.

 Soft

 In soft panning, a liquid is added to the pan.
 After it has coated the kernel, absorbent solids are added until all moisture to the center of the panned product has been absorbed.
 As these solid particles are added, generally powdered sugar or caster sugar, a lot of aerated dust is created.
 How hard this final product is depends on how long it is panned, and what ingredients are used.
-Most of the time, the kernel is made up of a sugar that will not crystalize such as glucose, and the coating produced is relatively thick.
+Most of the time, the kernel is made up of a sugar that will not crystallize such as glucose, and the coating produced is relatively thick.
 An example of soft panned confection are jellybeans.